Dr Gwen Knight

-As of Spring 2015, I have moved to the NIHR funded Health Protection Research Unit on Healthcare Associated Infections and Antimicrobial Resistance at Imperial College London, where you can find an up-to-date profile.
+I have recently returned to LSHTM with an MRC Skills Development Fellowship to explore the dynamics of antimicrobial resistance using mathematical modelling.
+Prior to this (2015-2017), I worked at the NIHR funded Health Protection Research Unit on Healthcare Associated Infections and Antimicrobial Resistance at Imperial College London.

-At LSHTM, I was a research fellow in Infectious Disease modelling.
-Specifically, I was involved in modelling the dynamics of the disease Tuberculosis (TB) and the impact of a range of different control measures from new drug regimens to vaccines.
+My previous role at LSHTM (2012-2015), was as a research fellow, in the TB modelling team, where I was involved in modelling the dynamics of the disease Tuberculosis (TB) and the impact of a range of different control measures from new drug regimens to vaccines.

 I completed my PhD in 2012 investigating various aspects, both modelling and experimental, of the hospital associated bacteria methicillin resistant Staphylococcus aureus (MRSA).
 This was completed at CoMPLEX, UCL, with experimental and epidemiological work based at St George's Healthcare NHS Trust.
 Prior to this, I was awarded a BA in Mathematics from Oxford University, and an MSc in Mathematical Modelling from UCL.
 This led to an MRes in Modelling Biological Complexity at CoMPLEX.

 I was co-organiser of the "Introduction to Infectious Disease Modelling and its Applications" short course at LSHTM.
 I also used to teach on the MSc module of the same name.

 My fellowship aims to explore the dynamics of antimicrobial resistance (AMR) from three angles.
 Firstly, to build models that explore resistance heterogeneity in fitness and resistance (e.g. MIC).
 Secondly, I want to explore why different places have different levels of resistance and use the results of this profiling to, thirdly, build models for better intervention design and AMR control.